xzchrissszx2/api-chat-textwebui/README.md

 char_greeting: The greeting of the chatbot character
 world_scenario: The scenario in which the chatbot operates
-example_dialogue: A sample dialogue that the chatbot can use as a starting point The script also uses a server to generate text responses to user inputs using GPT-3.
+example_dialogue: A sample dialogue that the chatbot can use as a starting point The script uses a text-webui server to generate text responses to user inputs.
 The server address is specified in the script.

 The script includes the following functions:

 process_output: Removes the 'User:' prefix and any hashtags from the generated text output
 add_to_memory: Adds messages to the chatbot's memory
 save_example_dialogue_to_file: Saves the last 10 messages in the chatbot's memory to the 'Example.json' file
-generate_text: Generates text responses using the GPT-3 model and the given prompt and conversation history
+generate_text: Generates text responses using the text-webui server and the given prompt and conversation history
 find_keywords: Extracts keywords and information from user inputs
 update_keywords_list: Updates a dictionary of keywords and associated information based on user inputs
 insert_matching_info: Inserts associated information for keywords found in user inputs
 save_keywords_to_file: Saves the updated keywords dictionary to the 'Example.json' file To run the script, replace 'file_path' with the path to your copy of the 'Example.json' file and run the script.
-The chatbot will prompt the user for inputs and generate responses based on the example dialogue and GPT-3 model.
-The chatbot's memory and keyword dictionary will be saved to the 'Example.json' file.
+The chatbot will prompt the user for inputs and generate responses based on the example dialogue and text-webui server.
+The chatbot's memory and keyword dictionary will be saved to the 'Example.json' file